Wireless for Machine Learning: Review of SISO over-the-air computation

-Even though the \ac{BAA} scheme significantly reduces the communication load for \ac{FL}, it does not consider improvements in terms of the \ac{ML} algorithm.
-The next paper we survey utilizes gradient sparsification to further reduce the communication cost.
-However, since \ac{FL} communicates weights rather than gradients, see Eq.~(\ref{eq:global_fl_iter}), it is not completely intuitive how it integrates with \ac{FL}.
-In~\cite{amiri2020federated} they propose to send $\nabla F_k(\vtW^t)$ to the server at every local epoch, using over-the-air computation.
-Thus the global $\nabla F(\vtW^t) = 1/K\sum_{k\in S_t}\nabla F_k(\vtW^t)$ is computed over-the-air.
-After $E$ epochs, the \ac{PS} performs the update as
+Although the \ac{BAA} scheme significantly reduces the communication load for \ac{FL}, it does not consider improvements in terms of the \ac{ML} algorithm.
+In contrast, the next paper we discuss utilizes gradient sparsification together with \ac{CoMAC} to further reduce the communication cost.
+Gradient sparsification is based on the observation that up to 99.9\% of the gradient exchange in \ac{DSGD} is nearly redundant \cite{lin2017deep}.
+Therefore, a majority of the gradients can be discarded with minimal reductions to learning accuracy.

-Gradient sparsification is based on the observation that up to 99.9\% of the gradient exchange in \ac{DSGD} is redundant.
-Therefore a majority of the gradient can be ignored with minimal reductions to learning accuracy~\cite{lin2017deep}.
-Instead of transmitting the full gradient in every iteration, only the most relevant weight updates are communicated and the rest remain in the user device.
-By combining gradient sparsification and \ac{CoMAC}, fewer bits are transmitted in each round and less communication resource is consumed to transmit each bit.

-The original paper combining sparsification and \ac{CoMAC}~\cite{amiri2019machine} considers a simplistic channel model without fading.
-It is extended in~\cite{amiri2019over}, where the \ac{CoMAC} solution is similar to what was proposed for \ac{BAA}~\cite{zhu2019broadband}, with a truncated channel inversion approach.
-Finally, in~\cite{amiri2020federated} an experimental comparison of three different \ac{FL} approaches (orthogonal transmission, \ac{BAA}, and gradient sparsification with \ac{CoMAC}) is conducted.
+In \cite{amiri2020machine}, the combination of gradient sparsification and \ac{CoMAC} appeared for the first time.
+In this paper, a simple channel model without fading was considered.
+In \cite{amiri2019over}, the same scheme was extended to consider fading channels, where truncated channel pre-equalization was used to generate the sum.
+Finally in~\cite{amiri2020federated}, an experimental comparison of three different \ac{FL} approaches (orthogonal transmission, \ac{BAA}, and gradient sparsification with \ac{CoMAC}) is conducted.
 The study is on training an MNIST classifier, it assumes a limited transmission budget in terms of time slots, and compares the final test accuracy after the transmission budget is out.
 The results reveal that both \ac{CoMAC} approaches outperform orthogonal communication with up to 40\% better classification accuracy.
 The study also indicates that the inclusion of gradient sparsification has substantial benefits, with up to 10\% classification accuracy over \ac{BAA}.